infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 The `retry_if_not_found` attribute is set to true to allow the data source to retry if the host is not found immediately.
 The `depends_on` attribute is used to ensure that the data source is read after the BloxOne Host is created.

-You will also have to modify the subnet resource to assign the BloxOne Host to serve the subnet.
-To do this, replace the subnet resource with the following code:
+You will also have to modify the `bloxone_ipam_subnet` resource to assign the BloxOne Host to serve the subnet.
+To do this, replace the `bloxone_ipam_subnet` resource with the following code:

 ````terraform
 resource "bloxone_ipam_subnet" "this" {